Effective Date: January 1, 2023

 Personal Information Definition

 Under the CCPA, “personal information” is information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device.
-Personal information does not include publicly available information from government records and de-identified or aggregated consumer information.
+Personal information does not include publicly available information from government records, de-identified or aggregated consumer information, and information excluded by law from the definition of personal information, such as, but not limited to, health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Categories of Personal Information